DHL Logo

 DHL Emblem

-The trademark of a company bears its name.
+The company’s trademark carries its name.
 These are the first letters of the founders’ surnames – Adrian Dalsey, Larry Hillblom, and Robert Lynn.
-The lettering is combined with long horizontal stripes that create a sense of speed.
-After all, DHL positions itself as an international delivery service, and since 1969 has been specializing in express shipments.
+The inscription is combined with long horizontal stripes, which create a sense of speed.
+After all, DHL positions itself as an international delivery service and has specialized in express transportation since 1969.

 DHL Symbol

-The designers have made the letters bold to emphasize them and italicized to give the emblem dynamism.
-In doing so, they used a custom typeface designed specifically for DHL based on typefaces from the Minion and Frutiger groups.
-It combines wide serifs (“D”), strong geometric symmetry (“H”) and rounded corners (“L”).
+The designers made the letters bold to emphasize them and italicized them to give the emblem dynamism.
+They used a font specifically developed for DHL based on the Minion and Frutiger font groups.
+It combines wide serifs (“D”), strong geometric symmetry (“H”), and rounded corners (“L”).

 Two yellow lines cross the abbreviation.
-The underlay is also bright yellow (Pantone 116), as are the three stripes behind the word “EXPRESS.”
-All inscriptions are red (Pantone 200), which made it possible to distinguish them from other elements’ background.
+The substrate is also bright yellow (Pantone 116), as are the three stripes behind the word “EXPRESS.”
+All inscriptions are red (Pantone 200), which allowed them to stand out against other elements.
 This color combination was not always used.
-In 1983-2002 the logo was maroon, and the earliest version was red and white.
+From 1983 to 2002, the logo was burgundy, and the earliest version was red and white.

 DHL color codes